 Your peaceful retirement awaits you in Syracuse, so start shopping for your new home in Syracuse, NY today.

 4. Rochester, New York

-Rochester, NY is a beautiful city on the shores of the Atlantic Ocean.
+Rochester, NY is a beautiful city on the shores of the Lake Ontario.
 If you want to retire on the ocean and enjoy all four seasons, Rochester is the city for you.

 Rochester has lots of museums that will keep you engaged and active.
 George Eastman Museum and the Strong Museum have fun for all ages.
 The giraffes at the Seneca Park Zoo will bring smiles to your face.
 High Falls is a beautiful space for picnics.